Nonparametric Heterogeneous Treatment Effect Estimation in Repeated Cross Sectional Designs: Application

-As a final sanity check, we also run a placebo analysis with years $1998$ and $2000$ as pre- and post- treatment periods, when no major interdiction occured, hence no major treatment was given, in between the two years, and used our methods to check if there was an effect in these years.
-It is encouraging that all the methods suggest there is a negligible effect on the treatment effect.
+As a final sanity check, we also run a placebo analysis with years $1998$ and $2000$ as pre- and post- treatment period, and we use our methods to check if there was an effect in these years.
+It is encouraging that all the methods suggest there is a negligible effect on the treatment effect, as shown in Table \ref{tab:real_sims_control}. \tabcolsep = 0.1cm